Thomas Ramsay Science and Humanities Fellowship

+The Thomas Ramsay Science and Humanities Fellowship is an Australian fellowship awarded by the Museum of Victoria, to fund research in science or the humanities related to the museum's collections.

+History

-The Thomas Ramsay Science and Humanities Fellowship was created in 1978, under a bequest from the local philanthropist Thomas Ramsay, who was interested in Australian history.
+The Thomas Ramsay Science and Humanities Fellowship was created in 1978, under a bequest from the local philanthropist Sir Thomas Ramsay, who was interested in Australian history, education and science.
+He was a member of the Science and Humanities Committee of the Museum of Victoria from 1979 until 1987.

+Purpose

-Its purpose is to foster research and writing across both the sciences and the humanities, with the intent that the work focus on some aspect of the Museum of Victoria's collections, research and activities.
+Its purpose is to foster research and writing across both the sciences and the humanities, with the intent that the work focus on some aspect of the Museum of Victoria's collections, research, and activities.